Why NIO Inc. (NIO)’s Most Recent Report Reveals Some Hints About Its Future

 Goldman, on the other hand, stated in their research note that they expect to see NIO reach a price target of $56.
 The rating they have provided for NIO stocks is “Buy” according to the report published on October 07th, 2021.

-HSBC Securities gave a rating of “Buy” to NIO, setting the target price at $69 in the report published on July 09th of the current year.
+HSBC Securities gave a rating of “Buy” to NIO, setting the target price at $69 in the report published on July 09th of the previous year.

 Stock Fundamentals for NIO